edoardo262632/Extract-thumbernail-CFG/README.md

 - Red are block without a successor inside the function, they can be either return block or blocks that call another function
 - Blue are block with more then one predecessor and at least one of them has bigger addresses than the analyzed block; mainly identifies loop

+Notice that the analysis underlying this choices is heuristic and therefore might be not always correct.
+Moreover, the type of analyses performed over the binary and the normalization of the graph can affect the final result.

 N.B.
-If the binary is a position-indipendent executable a warning will pop-up.
-In this case, based on the type of analyses and the normalization of the graph or not, is possible to obtain different classification result.
+If the binary is a position-indipendent executable a warning will pop-up, which will not affect the execution.

 ## Requirements
 Ther required python library can be installed with